 The NCHIP application must be submitted by the agency designated by the Governor to administer the NCHIP program or a federally recognized Indian tribe.
-States and tribes may choose to submit applications as part of a multistate consortium or other entity.
+States and tribes may choose to submit applications as part of a multi-state consortium, multi-tribe consortium, or other entity.
 In such cases, please contact your BJS program manager for further information.